 Emergency Dentistry Treatments

 Emergency dentistry treatments depend on what is causing the problem.
-The first step is finding the source of pain or damage, then choosing the safest way to fix it.
+The first step is to find the source of pain or damage, then choose the safest way to fix it.

 Common emergency dental treatments include:

-• Exam and digital X-rays: These help the dentist see what is happening below the surface, like an infection, cracked root, or deep cavity.
+- Exam and digital X-rays: These help the dentist see what is happening below the surface, such as an infection, a cracked root, or a deep cavity.

-• Crown re-cement or replacement: A loose or lost crown can make a tooth painful and weak.
+- Crown re-cement or replacement: A loose or lost dental crown can make a tooth painful and weak.
 Re-cementing the crown or making a new one can restore protection.

-• Treatment for dental abscess or infection: Swelling and infection can become serious quickly.
-Treatment may include draining the infection, cleaning the area, and sometimes prescribing antibiotics when appropriate.
+- Treatment for dental abscess or infection: Swelling and infection can become serious quickly.
+Treatment may include draining the infection, cleaning the area, and, when appropriate, prescribing antibiotics.

-• Care for a knocked-out tooth: A knocked-out tooth is time-sensitive.
+- Care for a knocked-out tooth: It’s time-sensitive.
 In some cases, the dentist may be able to place it back into the socket.
 The sooner you are seen, the better the chance of saving the tooth.

 What to Expect During an Emergency Dentistry Visit